leojquinteros/payments-api/README.md

 # payments-api
-Payments API using Stripe API, Zeit's microservices, Graphcool and Mandrill mailing platform
+Sample payments API using Stripe and Zeit's microservices